 In late 2021, the pro-grade M1 Pro and M1 Max were introduced for use in the updated MacBook Pros.
 They incorporated more cores, better GPUs and enabled high-end RAM and storage configurations.

-These three processors are built upon the same 5nm foundation and act as distinct entry points into Apple hardware.
+These four processors are built upon the same 5nm foundation and act as distinct entry points into Apple hardware.
 The M1 is used in the widest variety of consumer-grade devices with more than enough performance to tackle any day-to-day task.
 The M1 Pro is the middle-tier "prosumer" chip that acts as the base option for the new MacBook Pros but is still limited when compared to the high-end.

 All M-series processors are integrated systems-on-a-chip.
 This means the CPU, GPU, Neural Engine, and other processes are set on the same system package and use a unified memory pool.